thearn/github-auto-tools/README.md

 github-clonetools
 =======================
-Python command line tool to clone all repos and gists from a single github account, and populate empty new repos with a set of templated common default files.
+Python command line tool to clone all public repos and gists from a single github account, and populate empty new repos with a set of templated common default files.

 # Installation: